 We expect to face competition from existing products and products in development for each of our product candidates.
 Seralutinib is a PDGFR, CSF1R and c-KIT inhibitor initially targeted for PAH patients.
 We expect competition in this patient set will include prostanoids, available in oral form as Orenitram (United Therapeutics Corporation, or United Therapeutics) and Uptravi (Janssen), by inhalation as Tyvaso (United Therapeutics), and by infusion as Remodulin (United Therapeutics).
 We also may face some competition from products used in class I and II patients, such as the oral PDE5 inhibitors, including Revatio (Pfizer Inc.) and Adcirca (United Therapeutics); the sGC stimulator Adempas (Bayer AG); and oral ERAs, including Tracleer (Janssen), Letairis (Gilead Sciences, Inc.) and Opsumit (Janssen).
 We believe that, if approved, seralutinib could be used alongside all three classes of approved therapies.
-PAH is also an active indication for investigational drugs, and we may face competition in the future from ralinepag (Arena Pharmaceuticals, Inc. and United Therapeutics), sotatercept (Acceleron Pharma, Inc.), RVT-1201 (Altavant Sciences, Inc.), PB1046 (PhaseBio Pharmaceuticals Inc.), MK-5475 (Merck) and GMA310 (Gmax Biopharm LLC).
+PAH is also an active indication for investigational drugs, and we may face competition in the future from ralinepag (Arena Pharmaceuticals, Inc. and United Therapeutics), sotatercept (Merck & Co., Inc.), RVT-1201 (Altavant Sciences, Inc.), MK-5475 (Merck) and GMA310 (Gmax Biopharm LLC).
 Additionally, although not approved for the treatment of PAH, we may face competition from formulations of imatinib, including those from Tenax Therapeutics, Aerovate Therapeutics and Aerami Therapeutics / Vectura Group.

-GB004 is a HIF-1 α stabilizer with the potential to restore epithelial barrier function in patients with IBD.
+GB004 is a HIF-1 $\alpha$ stabilizer with the potential to restore epithelial barrier function in patients with IBD.
 Patients with mild to moderate UC can initially be maintained in remission using a 5-ASA.
 For those patients who do not respond to 5-ASA, or those with more severe and / or extensive disease at diagnosis, corticosteroids are generally the next line of treatment.
-Patients who have become nonresponsive or intolerant to corticosteroids may move to azathioprine and 6-mercaptopurine.
-The treatment of severe patients is dominated by anti-TNF biologics, though the paradigm is shifting because of the approval of agents in other classes, such as anti-integrin, IL-12 / IL-23, and JAK inhibitors.
-There is potential that the approval of biosimilar anti-TNF biologics moves the class further up in the treatment paradigm.
-Further disruption is expected in the coming years through the introduction of oral S1P1 inhibitors and additional oral JAK inhibitors.
+Patients who have become nonresponsive or intolerant to corticosteroids may move to azathioprine and 6- mercaptopurine.
+The treatment of moderate-to-severe patients is dominated by anti-TNF biologics, though the paradigm is shifting because of the approval of agents in other classes, such as anti-integrins, anti-IL-12 / -23s, S1P1 receptor modulators and JAK inhibitors.